pdxparrot/assets/SETUP.md

 * Input System Package
   * Create the Input System Settings asset if not already done
     * Process events in Fixed Update
+* Netcode for GameObjects
+  * Check Auto-Add Network Objects
 * Package Manager
   * Enable Pre-release Packages
   * Show Dependencies
+    * This seems to be gone in 2022
 * Tags and Layers
   * Add the following layers if they don't exist:
     * PostProcessing